 - Dried herbs: Use 1 teaspoon per person (approximately)

-The decoction process is used when you are making tea with seeds, bark or roots, and involves a longer process of simmering for around 10 min.
-You will need to crush them with a fork first to release the oil
+The decoction process is used when you are making tea with seeds, bark or roots, and involves a long process of simmering for around 10 min.
+You’ll need to crush them with a fork first to release the oil

 - Use 1 tablespoon to 2 cups of water (approximately) and strain before drinking

-The benefits of a Tea Garden are plenty.
+The benefits of growing a tea garden are plenty.
 Enjoy the flowers, sense and touch of the many different herbs that become part of your special space.
 Look out for the awesome beneficial insects that you are encouraging into your garden by creating a diverse habitat.

 Herbal tea is a great way to enjoy a lovely cup of warmth during the cooler months, with added health benefits.
 Why not try mixing a few flavours and experimenting to find your perfect flavour.